Google Translate Blog

 This week, the Translator Toolkit team has launched support for four new translation-related file formats:

-- Android Resource (.xml)
+Android Resource (

-Application Resource Bundle (.arb)
+Application Resource Bundle (

-- Chrome Extension (.json)
+Chrome Extension (

-GNU gettext-based (.po)
+GNU gettext-based (

 With these new file formats, you can use Translator Toolkit to localize your apps and other products and content much more quickly and easily.